No products in the cart.

 Foam & Padding

-The second most important material in your hard or soft rifle case is the foam.
-Foam comes in many different shape, sizes, and materials types.
+The second most important material in your hard or soft rifle case is foam.
+Foam comes in many different shapes, sizes, and materials types.

 The material of the foam affects the stiffness and the amount of protection it offers your rifle.
 What you want to look for in your foam is high-density polyethylene foam.